NVMeTCP-IP Core for 25G Datasheet

 In

-Admin Port number of the host system
+The Admin port number of the host system.

 HostIOPort[15:0]